Canon 7D versus Canon 5D Mark II

 With 21MP, the 5D Mark II offers a higher resolution than the 7D (17.9MP), but the 5D Mark II nevertheless has larger individual pixels (pixel pitch of 6.41μm versus 4.31μm for the 7D) due to its larger sensor.
 However, the 7D is a somewhat more recent model (by 11 months) than the 5D Mark II, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+For most cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the 5D Mark II offers substantially better image quality than the 7D (overall score 13 points higher).
 The advantage is based on 1.7 bits higher color depth, 0.2 EV in additional dynamic range, and 1.1 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Canon 7D (⇒ rgt)||APS-C||17.9||5184||3456||1080/30p||22.0||11.7||854||66|